TylorS/typed-id/readme.md

 # @typed/id

 A TypeScript library providing common ID format generation using [Effect](https://effect.website/).
-This package includes implementations for UUID, NanoID, ULID, and CUID generation with a focus on type safety and functional programming principles.
+This package includes implementations for UUID, NanoID, ULID, CUID2, and KSUID generation with a focus on type safety and functional programming principles.

 ## Installation